-- One kernel, but virtualizes all namespaces - FreeBSD jails, Linux LXC, Solaris zones, etc. - Quite robust, but the full, fixed, kernel is in the TCB
+- One kernel, but virtualizes all namespaces Free RCD is the line way of the line o - FreeBSD jails, Linux LXC, Solaris zones, etc. - Quite robust, but the full, fixed, kernel is in the TCB

 (System) virtual machines

 - Presents hardware-like interface to an untrusted kernel - Strong isolation, full administrative complexity - I/O interface looks like a network, etc.